 - each undertaking in a group of three or fewer undertakings that have the largest share of and hold jointly 70 per cent or more of the market shall be considered to enjoy a dominant position, unless it is proved otherwise.

 The amendments to the Law, which came into force on 1 January 2010, included an amendment that reduced the dominance position threshold applicable for the retail trade operators.
-Thus, unless proven otherwise, an undertaking engaged in retail trade with a market share of not less than 30 per cent (compared to previous 40 per cent) shall be considered to enjoy a dominant position within the relevant market.
+Thus, unless proven otherwise, an undertaking engaged in retail trade with a market share of not less than 30 per cent (compared with the previous 40 per cent) shall be considered to enjoy a dominant position within the relevant market.
 Moreover, unless proven otherwise, each of a group of three or fewer undertakings engaged in retail trade with the largest shares of the relevant market, jointly holding 55 per cent (compared to a previous 70 per cent) or more of the relevant market, shall be considered to enjoy a dominant position.
-The amendment of 1 January 2010 aimed to strengthen the supervision of the major supermarket chains.

-The Council, in its Decision No. 52, 17 May 2000 (as amended by Decision No. 1S-15, 12 February 2005), set out the criteria for defining dominance based on EC case law and to bring national regulations in line with EC law (particularly the Guidelines on the assessment of horizontal mergers under the Council Regulation on the control of concentrations between undertakings).
+The Council, in its Decision No. 52, 17 May 2000 (as amended by Decision No. 1S-15, 12 February 2005), set out the criteria for defining dominance based on EU competition case law.

-On 24 February 2000, the Council also adopted Decision No. 17 regarding definition of the relevant market.
-This decision mostly reflects the provisions of the European Commission notice ‘on the definition of the relevant markets for the purposes of community competition law’.
+On 24 February 2000, the Council also adopted Decision No. 17 regarding definition of the relevant market that mostly reflects the provisions of the European Commission notice on the definition of the relevant markets for the purposes of community competition law.

 Case law and recent developments

-The Council officially states that investigations in cases where the economic effect on competition has to be proven (for example, abuses of dominant position) are not a Council priority when compared with horizontal agreements restricting competition.
-Therefore, the case law concerning abuses of dominant position is expected to decline.
+The Council officially states that investigations in cases where the economic effect on competition has to be proven (eg, abuses of dominant position) are not the Council’s priority.

 The Law describes the term ‘concentration’ as either a merger when one or more undertaking terminates its independent activity and is joined to an undertaking that continues its operations; or when a new undertaking is established from two or more undertakings that terminate their independent activity.